edud69/cloud-backend/README.md

 9) Implement and give *@Component* and *@Primary* (spring-managed) annotation to the a class on your new project (YOURSERVICE-server project) that extends -> *TenantInitializerDefault* class and *TenantDestroyerDefault* class.

-10) Add the new Dockerfile
+10) Add the new Dockerfile to the project.

-11) Configure the docker-compose.yml file with the new project.
+11) Configure the `docker-compose.yml` file with the new project.

+12) Configure the `docker-compose.prod.yml` file.

+# Running the migration utility

+- Create a simple java application launcher on the main of the Launcher class of migration-utility project.
+- Provide the following arguments `mainDbUsername mainDbPassword dbDataEncryptionKey (optional: devModeEnabled)` (by default for dev use: `postgres postgres ddfds283nsdjahs (optional : devModeEnabled -> this option will execute dev scripts to setup dev env)`).
+* Here the value `ddfds283nsdjahs` must `match the app.cloud.security.database.encryption.key` from the `application-dev.properties` file (found in config-giles/src/main/resources/cloud-configs/).

 # Database structure
 -Each micro-services that needs SQL should be structured as followed: